-- 6. SCL personnel are required to obtain the Chief Compliance Officer approval prior to investing in an initial public offering or limited offerings. - 7.
-SCL personnel will not trade any reportable security on the same day prior to a client's transaction. - 8.
+- 6. SCL personnel are required to obtain the Chief Compliance Officer approval prior to investing in initial public offerings, initial exchange offerings, limited offerings, or initial coin offerings.
+The Chief Compliance Officer shall document the reason for the decision and inform the employee in writing. - 7.
+SCL personnel will not trade any reportable security on the same day as a client's trade unless the transaction occurs after the Client's trade; unless the transaction is part of a block transaction, or unless the purchase or sale of the reportable security will be inconsequential to any Client purchase or sale.
+Purchases and sales of less than 1% of the average daily trading volume in any reportable security will be considered inconsequential. - 8.
 SCL personnel will report gifts or compensation of any sort for services from outside sources to the Chief Compliance Officer using the annual certification process. - 9.
 The recommendations and actions of SCL are confidential and private matters between SCL and its clients.
 Accordingly, it is the policy of SCL to prohibit the transmission, distribution, or communication of any information regarding securities transactions of client accounts except to broker-dealers in the ordinary course of business.
 In addition, no information obtained during the course of employment regarding particular securities (including reports and recommendations of SCL) may be transmitted, distributed, or communicated to anyone who is not affiliated with SCL, without the prior written approval of the President of SCL or such person as he may designate to act on his behalf. - 10.
 All SCL client information is to be kept confidential during and after employment.
 Personnel agree at all times to hold this information in the strictest confidence and not to disclose or allow information to be disclosed to any person, firm or corporation, other than to those engaged by SCL.
 This includes but is not limited to physical documents, electronic documents, or other information pertaining to SCL's clients. - 11.
 SCL personnel must strictly adhere to the policies and guidelines set forth in this Code.
 Severe disciplinary actions, including dismissal, may be imposed for violations of this Code. - 12.
 SCL personnel are required to report all political contributions to the Chief Compliance Officer using the annual certification process. - 13.
-SCL encourages its personnel to report any potential violations of any rule, regulation, policy or procedure to the Chief Compliance Office; no retaliation will occur against any SCL personnel that may become a "whistleblower".
+SCL encourages its personnel to report any potential violations of any rule, regulation, policy or procedure to the Chief Compliance Office; no retaliation will occur against any SCL personnel that may become a "whistleblower".1